 Sandwich real estate guide & listings for sale

-In Sandwich, around half of buildings are single detached homes, while large apartment buildings and small apartment buildings make up most of the remaining housing stock.
-This neighbourhood offers mainly two bedroom and three bedroom homes.
-Renters occupy about 60% of the properties in the neighbourhood and 40% are occupied by owners.
-Around half of homes in this neighbourhood were constructed pre-1960, while most of the remaining buildings were built in the 1960s.
+In Sandwich, roughly half of dwellings are single detached homes, but large apartment buildings and small apartment buildings are also present in the housing stock.
+This area is primarily composed of two bedroom and three bedroom homes.
+Roughly 60% of the population of this neighbourhood rent their home whereas owners make up the remainder.
+The buildings in this area are quite old, because around half of its dwellings were constructed pre-1960, while most of the remaining buildings were built in the 1960s.

 It is convenient to reach the closest supermarket on foot from any home in Sandwich.
 Residents can enjoy approximately 30 restaurants and cafes as well.
 As far as education is concerned, parents and their schoolchildren will find that wherever their property is located in Sandwich, primary schools are close by.
 In contrast, there are no high schools in this area.
 Families benefit from public and private primary schools.